 Although there is a broad consensus that there are theoretically better solutions on the market, many IT teams still rely on Nagios out of force of habit.
-For example, as a freely available open source solution Nagios Core complements a commercial monitoring tool in some organisations.
-But generally speaking, Nagios does not always deliver the desired results, because the effort required for operation and the technical limitations have become too great.
+For example, as a freely available open source solution, Nagios Core complements a commercial monitoring tool in some organizations.
+But generally speaking, Nagios does not always deliver the desired results, since the effort required for operation and the technical limitations have become too great.

-Often IT professionals in particular underestimate the benefits of switching to another solution.
+Often, IT professionals in particular underestimate the benefits of switching to another solution.
 In fact, time and again Nagios experts have developed better tools to make monitoring easier and more precise due to dissatisfaction with Nagios.
-Nagios users find such tools particularly easy to use.
+Nagios user find such tools particularly easy to use.

-On this page you will learn why you should replace your Nagios installation with a modern IT monitoring solution, and what to think about when you are considering making a switch.
-Scroll through the page, or jump directly to the solution to your Nagios problem:
+On this page, you will learn why you should replace your Nagios installation with a modern IT monitoring solution, and what to think about when you are considering making a switch.
+Scroll through the page, or jump directly to the solution for your Nagios problem:

 It is also advisable to rethink and consolidate your IT monitoring activities as a part of a conversion.
 Nagios is old, nevertheless it also provides some good guidelines for your strategies.
 Many modern tools are based on approaches from Nagios.
 With the right monitoring software almost all parts of Nagios monitoring can be adopted or even improved.